dm4rnde/docker-flask-app-base-apache2-wsgi-py3/README.md

 - Dev env specifics: docker-compose 1.22.0,  Docker 18.06.1-ce

-- **Corresponding Docker images are automatically built to (and can be pulled from) public repository at:** https://hub.docker.com/r/dm4rnde/flask-app-base-apache2-wsgi-py3-ubuntu/
+- **Corresponding Docker image is located at (and can be pulled from):** https://hub.docker.com/r/dm4rnde/flask-app-base-apache2-wsgi-py3-ubuntu/